OrIdow6/chrome-web-store-grab/README.md

 nagi-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [nagi](http://archiveteam.org/index.php?title=nagi)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Chrome Web Store](https://www.archiveteam.org/index.php/Chrome_Web_Store))

 Setup instructions
 =========================